 For Additional Guidance.
 It is in your best interest to seek the guidance of a tax or legal professional before completing any SIMPLE IRA establishment documents.
 For more information, you can also refer to your employer's SIMPLE documents, IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), IRS Publication 560, Retirement Plans for Small Business (SEP, SIMPLE and Qualified Plans), instructions to your federal income tax return, or the IRS's web site at www.irs.gov.

 Your Employer's SIMPLE.
 SIMPLE IRAs are established for the sole purpose of receiving and maintaining contributions made on your behalf according to your employer's SIMPLE plan.
-Questions concerning your employer's plan provisions, including eligibility and contribution restrictions, should be directed to you by your employer may also provide valuable information.
+Questions concerning your employer's plan provisions, including eligibility and contribution restrictions, should be directed to your employer and plan administrator.
+The summary description provided to you by your employer may also provide valuable information.